VaishnaviCS1/QTAnimation-colorAndProperty/README.md

-# QTAnimation-colorAndProperty
+# QTAnimationProject
-This is a project which implements the animation of color and property in QT
+This is a project which implements all type of animation using QT